reacton-js/reacton/README.md

 static mode = 'open' // add Shadow DOM
 ```

-In addition, the Shadow DOM must be added to all other pages components so that the HTML content passed through the slots to the myUsers component is not displayed in them:
+In addition, the Shadow DOM must be added to all other pages components so that the HTML content passed through the slots to the MyUsers component is not displayed in them:

 ```js
 // create component class MyHome